Fdsouza0314/Fdsouza0314/README.md

 <h1 align="center">Howdy Techies 👋, I'm Flavia Dsouza</h1>
 <h3 align="center">A passionate Business Analyst from United States</h3>

-- 🔭 I’m currently working on **🪴enhancing my skills on Excel, PowerBi, SQL and R Python and leveraging to develop insights for business growth**
+- 🔭 I’m currently working on **🪴enhancing my skills on Excel, PowerBi, SQL and R and Python leveraging to develop insights for business growth**

-- 👯 I’m looking to collaborate on **p💹rojects on trending topics**
+- 👯 I’m looking to collaborate on **💹projects on trending topics**

-- 🤝 I’m looking for help with **R Python**
+- 🤝 I’m looking for help with **Python**

 - 📫 How to reach me **Flavia.dsouza.work@gmail.com or https://www.linkedin.com/in/flavia-dsouza-50494019b/**